 Traditions are important.

 We all know that our traditions are important to us on a personal level, but they really do matter – even the small or silly ones.
 They are a piece of our culture and are part of the foundation of our families, communities, and broader society.
 Traditions remind us of our values and provide consistency in our constantly evolving lives.
 They are things we do repeatedly, but they aren’t routine or automatic – they are deliberate actions that connect us to our loved ones and provide a sense of identity and comfort.
 In times like these, we need these the most.
-But the fact of the matter is some of our most consistent and loved traditions may not be possible this year, at least in their usual form.
+But the fact of the matter is some of our most consistent and loved traditions may not always be possible.

 It’s okay to be sad when traditions change.